InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

+= 7.9.2 =
+* Added manual bypass for the SEO redirection
+* Added subversion control for the older PHP and WordPress versions
+* Added logging control in the settings
+* Fixed PHP bugs from the previous version

 = 7.9.1 =
 * Fixed SEO redirection because of CORS (Cross-Origin Resource Sharing) protection
 * Fixed error logging